Defining Data

 the approver is the manager

-When a data element's value is set to the above, Kognitos will assume the value from the previous lines in the automation.
-For example:
+When a data element's value is set to the above, Kognitos makes a copy of the value from the previous lines in the automation:

 the file is the above